loehnertz/bachelor-thesis/README.md

 # Bachelor Thesis
 ```
+The System and Software Architecture of Applications for the short-term Rental of Electric Scooters
+–
-„The system and software architecture of applications for the short-term rental of electric scooters – Analysis of an existing solution and evaluation of an exemplarily implemented backend application“
+Analysis of an existing Solution and Evaluation of an exemplarily implemented Back-end Application
 ```